jundalisay/spblist/content/en/material/principles/part-2/chapter-09d.md

 Einstein Concept | Meaning
 --- | ---
-c | A constant to create patterns
+`c` | A constant to create patterns
-Simultaniety of time | creating movement within those patterns Minkowski space | a space that allows c-based patterns and time Metric Tensor | Plotting tiny movements in the Minkowski space
+Simultaneity of time | creating movement within those patterns Minkowski space | a space that allows c-based patterns and time Metric Tensor | Plotting tiny movements in the Minkowski space

 These included key fallacies which actually trap reality within the radiant layer.
 - the application of the constant sped of light c onto space
-- the confining of time with that same c as the 'simultaniety of time'
+- the confining of time with that same c as the 'simultaneity of time'

 These led to sub-fallacies:
 - Minkowski spacetime